grahamzemel/grahamzemel.com/projects/web-heck-scanner/index.md

 It seems to be pretty well liked, feel free to fork it and build your own version.

-Read up on what it does and how it's helped me as a bug bounty hunter <Link href='https://medium.com/the-gray-area/finding-p1-vulnerabilities-tools-resources-32bb2e7a52fb'>here</Link> .
+Read up on it's functionalities and obtain even more resources <Link href='https://medium.com/the-gray-area/finding-p1-vulnerabilities-tools-resources-32bb2e7a52fb'>here</Link> !

 </div>